srushti/goldberg/README.md

 Assume you want to post a message on IRC channel & there is a gem that can be used to do so, you can simply require the gem at the start of the project_config.rb file & write the code to post message in any of the callbacks.

+#### Build Artefact publishing

+Goldberg allows you to publish build artefacts so that it's accessible from the web interface.
+Goldberg passes an environment variable 'BUILD_ARTEFACTS' ('BUILD_ARTIFACTS' is an alias) which contains a path on the server's filesystem.
+You need to, as part of your build, copy your artefacts (say, 'log/test.log', 'coverage/' or 'foo.gem') to the directory whose path BUILD_ARTEFACTS will provide.
+Goldberg will then publish these on the build page.
+You can copy over individual files or whole directories.

 ### Help

       # To get man page style help